 Originally, Scrum was a framework for agile methods in projects, above all in software development.

-The term comes from rugby, it means “ordered crush”, and that’s just how it’s meant – it is thus not a short term for anything.
+The term comes from rugby, it means “ordered crush”, and that’s just how it’s meant – it is not an abbreviation for anything.
 In rugby, there is always such a crush between two game sections, or any violation of the rules.
-In either case, Scrum means to prepare for the “throw in” of the ball so the game can continue.
+So Scrum is the preparation for the “throw in” of the ball so the game can continue.
 (Image by jackmac34 from Pixabay)

-So, the team now clings to each other in order to prepare for a sprint, in other words a move forward – this term is also key to the Scrum or agile methods in general.
+The team now clings to each other in order to prepare for a sprint, i.e. a step forward – this term is also key to the Scrum or agile methods in general.

-In like manner, Scrum tries to break down the entire development process from the first idea or vision to the finished product into many small game sections, in other words sprints with their own sprint goal.
-(Drawing by Dr. Reiner Borretty, loosely based on Foegen et.al., page 78)
+Similarly, Scrum tries to break down the entire development process from the first idea or vision to the finished product into many small game sections, i.e. sprints with their own sprint goal.
+(Image by Dr. Reiner Borretty, loosely based on Foegen et.al., page 78)

-The backlog is the planning basis for this, particularly a collection of tasks waiting to be done or fulfilled.
+The backlog is the planning basis for this, i.e. a collection of tasks that are waiting to be done or fulfilled.

 … stands for a goal-oriented but iterative sequence of steps in product development and consistent orientation to the needs of the customer or user by interdisciplinary teams.
-So the designers start at the “end” of the design process, with the product in the hands of the user.
-The team understands needs, observes behavior, tries to recognize views – and only then develops, plans and tests.
-Here we summarize the back and forth process as follows:
+So the designers start at the “end” of the development process, with the product in the hands of the user.
+The team understands needs, observes behavior, tries to recognize perspectives – and only then develops, plans and tests.
+Here we summarize the iterative process as follows:

-- Understanding: In the first step, the design team understands the customers’ needs emphatically, the problem or the opportunity.
-Thereafter they define the question, goal and framework conditions of the project.
+- Understanding: In the first step, the developers understand the customers’ needs emphatically, the problem or the opportunity.
+Only then do they define the question, goal and framework conditions of the project.

-- Observing: This is followed by intensive research in the field, especially observing the behaviour of potential users, also to see what they do now.
+Observing: This is followed by intensive research in the field, especially behavioral observation of potential users, also to recognize the status quo.

-- Synthesis: lastly the designers determine the essential problem to be solved by the product.
-In order to do so, they reduce compley findings, establishing relationships between data, summarizing, making sense – through visualization, usually with simple means (walls full of post-its).
+Synthesis is determining the essential problem to be solved by the product through reduction, establishing relationships between data, summarizing, making sense – through visualization, usually with simple means (walls full of post-its).

 A special method for this is the summary to the persona according to Alan Cooper, the “father” of the programming language Visual BASIC.
-The developers break down the observations made (see above) to a single, typical user with specific traits, who remains the source of ideas for the further design process.
+The developers break down the observations made (see above) to a single, prototypical user with specific properties, which remains the source of ideas for the further design process.
 (In practice we found that a small number of personae is more helpful.)

 Of course, in practice, the steps overlap and their sequence is rather iterative!